rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default Profile;
 {{< /highlight >}}

-Afterward, use the children as a function pattern to retrieve the query result as data object and render the information in your JSX.
+Use the children as a function pattern to retrieve the query result as a data object, and render the information in your JSX.

 {{< highlight javascript "hl_lines=16 17 18 19 20 21 22 23 24" >}}
 import React from 'react';